 When the data has been defined in the Compute CN dialog box, click the [Compute] button.
-The software will then look at each selected subbasin and compute the curve number for each subbasin as shown below.
+The software will then look at each selected subbasin and compute the curve number for each subbasin.

-After the curve numbers are computed, the user can apply any adjustments to the computed values.
-Then, click the [OK] button.
-All HEC-HMS stormwater methods that require a curve number will have the data populated into the appropriate fields.
-To abort applying the computed curve numbers, click the [Cancel] button.
+Once the curve numbers are computed, all HEC-HMS stormwater methods that require a curve number will have the data populated into the appropriate fields.

 In the Map Data Layers panel, the software provides a data legend for computed intermediate results of each subbasin layer that lists the land covers included within that layer.
 The user can expand the layer to view the data legend.

 Clicking on the […] button adjacent to the computed intermediate results of each subbasin layer will display the GIS polygon properties dialog box, allowing the user to adjust the color and style of the polygon(s) according to the land and soil type.
 To learn more about the GIS polygon properties dialog box, refer to this article in our knowledge base.